 June 2-8, 2019, Aurora College, Inuvik, Northwest Territories, Canada

 This International PhD School (IPS) is an advanced, graduate level course on permafrost engineering applied to transportation infrastructure.
-The target academic audience are graduate students and professionals, but, in some cases, postdoctoral fellows and undergraduate students in late stage of their program may be selected.

-The program includes lectures, practical exercises, two field visits on sites where interesting permafrost and engineering features can be observed (Dempster Highway and Tuktoyaktuk Highway), and a seminar on advanced instrumentation and communication for infrastructure monitoring.
+Held on the northernmost campus of the Aurora College in Inuvik, Northwest Territories, this class includes lectures, practical exercises, two field visits on sites where interesting permafrost and engineering features can be observed (Dempster Highway and Tuktoyaktuk Highway), and a seminar on advanced instrumentation and communication for infrastructure monitoring.

 Bootcamp : From Development to Deployment of an Optical Tool in a Northern Environment